 Now add a new cloud destination.
 As you can see in the picture below, you first have to add and select a new Google Drive account.

 To get the login data for the Google Drive account, you must access a dedicated area provided by Google, where you must enable the Google Drive API and generate a key pair.

 To do that, please read this tutorial: Enable Google Drive API and get an authentication ID.

 Once you’ve got the Client ID and Client Secret from Google, you can specify them in the account creation:

-When you save the account, you will be prompted to authenticate with your Google account through a web page, and to explictly allow the access to your Google Drive:
+When you save the account, you will be prompted to authenticate with your Google account through the browser, and to explicitly allow permission to Iperius:

 Getting back to the window where you’re configuring the Google Drive destination, you can see, among the available options, the number of copies to retain, the backup type (full, incremental, differential), the possibility to protect zip files with a password, the synchronization (so Iperius can delete from Google Drive those files no more existing in the local folders), the possibilty to customize the folder and file names, the possibility to limit the upload speed, etc…

 Save the destination clicking on the “OK” button.
 In the next panels, you can configure a scheduler to run the backup automatically at specific days and times, and the e-mail notification options.
 To see how to configure these options, please read the following tutorials: